We teach children living with cancer to develop their creative voice through the art of photography.

 - Our program evaluations have shown that creative expression has the power to uplift the human spirit.
 The smiles on our students’ faces prove this week after week.

 - Children undergoing pediatric cancer treatment have their daily routine disrupted and often miss school for days or weeks at a time.
 Our program instills a sense of independence and accomplishment in kids whose lives are otherwise dominated by medical treatment.

-- Pablove Shutterbugs is open to children who are currently in treatment, as well as those who are up to five years “off treatment” for pediatric cancer.
+- Pablove Shutterbugs is open to children who are currently in treatment, as well as those who are off treatment, in remission and survivors for pediatric cancer.